 Placement of a student on academic probation or disciplinary probation indicates the faculty's extreme dissatisfaction with the student's academic or behavioral performance.
-While on probation, the student is not eligible to participate as an official representative of the College nor as an elected official in student government.
+While on probation, the student will not represent the college at outside events and will be asked to curtail elected office responsibilities until their academic performance improves.
 In addition, a student on academic probation must pass all units of study; a student on disciplinary probation must discontinue the behavior leading to probation and maintain a record of exemplary behavior.
 Students who violate the conditions of probation as listed above will be reviewed again by the Student Affairs Committee, which will make such recommendations to the Academic Dean as it sees fit.

 An application for voluntary withdrawal from the College must be submitted in writing to the Academic Dean.
-The Academic Dean may grant a leave of absence due to financial difficulties or to personal, medical, or family problems.
+The Academic Dean may grant a leave of absence due to financial difficulties or for personal, medical, or family problems.